 Hello and welcome to Mei Mei!

-We are a sibling-run food truck catering business, restaurant, and sauce company serving up creative Chinese-American cuisine made from locally sourced and sustainable ingredients.
+We are a sibling-founded restaurant and food truck catering business serving up creative Chinese-American cuisine made from locally sourced and sustainable ingredients.
 We pride ourselves on serving humanely raised meat, produce from small farms, and some of the most creatively delicious street food out there.
 Our food truck opened in April 2012 and was awarded Boston's Best Meal on Wheels soon after.
-Our restaurant, named Eater Boston's Restaurant of the Year, opened in November 2013 and serves up casual truck-style lunch and creative and contemporary table service dinner.
-Our sauce company, Pantry by Mei Mei, bottles up the vibrant flavors that characterize our food so you can bring them home to your own kitchen.
+Our restaurant, named Eater Boston's Restaurant of the Year, opened in November 2013 and serves up casual counter style lunch and dinner.

 The Sibling Story